 - Supports genetic and ecosystem diversity

-- Preserves open spaces
+- Preserves open spaces and good land stewardship

-- Growing vegetables at home is more cost effective than buying and helps lower income families gain affordable access
+- Growing vegetables at home is more cost effective than buying and helps lower income families gain affordable access to nutritious foods

-2030 Plan Goals*
+2035 Plan Goals

-- 10% of Fairfield residents growing some sort of food at home
+- 20% of Fairfield residents growing some sort of food at home

-- Expand food rescue program
+- Expand food rescue network of volunteers and promote awareness

 - Classes on composting, square foot gardening, raised beds – at least annually